ir-engine/developer-docs/docs/developer/typescript/01_gettingStarted/02_hello/05_query.md

 And we have gone through two entire pages with a LOT of theory but not a whole lot of practice.
 So I already solved this problem for you.

-When you open the `ee-tutorial-hello` project... there is a scene called `hello-final` in there.
+When you open the `ir-tutorial-hello` project... there is a scene called `hello-final` in there.
 That's what we are looking for :)

 Thanks to how the `hello-final` scene is setup, our Component will work in that Scene... but it will not work anywhere else!
 Really neat.